f4rys/Aurora/README.md

 - Settings (where you can enable/disable smart mode)

 ## Setup
 To use Aurora, you need to have a cloud development project on the Tuya platform and devices connected to it.
-Follow this and this <a href="https://developer.tuya.com/en/docs/iot/user-manual-for-tuya-smart-v3177?id=K9obrofrfk4sk
+Follow this <a href="https://developer.tuya.com/en/docs/iot/user-manual-for-tuya-smart-v3177?id=K9obrofrfk4sk
 ">guide</a> to use the Tuya Smart or Smart Life app and connect devices to it and this <a href="https://github.com/jasonacox/tinytuya/files/12836816/Tuya.IoT.API.Setup.v2.pdf">guide</a> to set up a cloud development project and bind devices from the app.

 ## Libraries